Aspiration, Inc.: History

+Los Angeles Clippers salary cap scandal

-On September 3, 2025, Pablo S. Torre reported on his podcast that Los Angeles Clippers owner Steve Ballmer and the team used Aspiration as a means of paying player Kawhi Leonard an extra $28 million, circumventing the NBA salary cap, and that the company offered more than Intuit to own the naming rights to the Intuit Dome.
-In November, 2025, Torre reported 11 Aspiration investors were suing Ballmer for allegedly using the company to funnel money to Kawhi Leonard.
+On September 3, 2025, Pablo Torre reported on his podcast that Los Angeles Clippers owner Steve Ballmer and the team used Aspiration as a means of paying player Kawhi Leonard an extra $28 million, circumventing the NBA salary cap, and that the company offered more than Intuit to own the naming rights to the Intuit Dome.
+In November 2025, Torre reported 11 Aspiration investors were suing Ballmer for allegedly using the company to funnel money to Kawhi Leonard.

 Products

-In April 2017, the company launched a feature on its mobile app called Aspiration Impact Measurement (AIM), which examines 75,000 data points and shows scores for companies where Aspiration customers shop, based on how those companies treat people and the planet.
-Each Aspiration customer is also given a personal AIM score based on their purchasing behavior.
+In April 2017, the company launched a feature on its mobile app called Aspiration Impact Measurement (AIM), which examined 75,000 data points, and showed scores for companies where Aspiration customers shopped, based on how those companies treat people and the planet.
+Each Aspiration customer was also given a personal AIM score based on their purchasing behavior.

 In November 2015, the company launched the Aspiration Redwood Fund.
-Aspiration says the mutual fund does not invest in companies involved in the alcohol, tobacco, arms and military, nuclear power, gambling, pornography, and oil and gas industries.
-However, the fund owns shares in several companies that heavily use fossil fuels.
-Almost 3% of the fund's holdings are in Southwest Airlines's stocks, which has emitted 12.6 million tons of greenhouse gases in 2020; in contrast, only 2.3% of the fund's holdings are in sustainable energy stocks.
-The fund also owns shares of MSA Safety, a company making safety products for the military and fossil fuel industry.
+Aspiration said the mutual fund did not invest in companies involved in the alcohol, tobacco, arms and military, nuclear power, gambling, pornography, and oil and gas industries.
+However, the fund owned shares in several companies that heavily use fossil fuels.
+Almost 3% of the fund's holdings were in Southwest Airlines's stocks, which had emitted 12.6 million tons of greenhouse gases in 2020; in contrast, only 2.3% of the fund's holdings were in sustainable energy stocks.
+The fund also owned shares of MSA Safety, a company making safety products for the military and fossil fuel industry.

-The company allows its customers to name their own checking and investing fees through its "Pay What Is Fair" initiative.
+The company allowed its customers to name their own checking and investing fees through its "Pay What Is Fair" initiative.

-Aspiration launched a feature called "Plant Your Change" in April 2020 that allows customers to round up any transaction to the nearest dollar to plant one tree.
-By April of the following year, Aspiration customers collectively planted over 10 million trees.
+Aspiration launched a feature called "Plant Your Change" in April 2020 that allowed customers to round up any transaction to the nearest dollar to plant one tree.
+By April of the following year, Aspiration customers collectively helped plant over 10 million trees.

-Launched in March 2021, the Aspiration Zero credit card offered cash-back rewards and allows cardholders to offset their carbon footprint by turning every purchase into a newly planted tree.
+Launched in March 2021, the Aspiration Zero credit card offered cash-back rewards and allowed cardholders to offset their carbon footprint by turning every purchase into a newly planted tree.
 But in April 2023, the company announced the cards would be discontinued and the accounts closed the following month telling customers, "We've [Aspiration] made the difficult decision to discontinue the Aspiration Zero credit card program as we evaluate the best solutions for delivering positive climate action."